freelance platforms

 3. WordPress jobs

 A simple and efficient job board managed by WordPress.
-Here you’ll find plenty of WordPress projects divided by categories: design, development, migration, performance, plugin development, theme customization and other.
-Applying for a job is simple: just access the project you are interested in, find out more details (company name, location, budget, etc.) and write and email to the owner of this listing (email address is provided).
+You’ll find plenty of WordPress projects divided by categories: design, development, migration, performance, plugin development, theme customization, and others.
+Applying for a job is simple: just access the project you are interested in, find out more details (company name, location, budget, etc.), and write an email to the owner of this listing (email address is provided).
 BTW: we posted a job in the past and got plenty of offers (more than 80) by different agencies and freelancers.

 jobs-wordpress